Diabetes can affect you from your head to your toes. Poorly controlled blood sugar can lead to a range of health problems over time.

 Make sure to schedule regular eye exams with an ophthalmologist.
 Any change in your vision should be taken seriously.

-Early detection of diabetic retinopathy, for example, can prevent or postpone blindness in of people with diabetes.
+Early detection of diabetic retinopathy, for example, can prevent or postpone blindness in

 Over time, damage to nerves and circulation problems caused by diabetes can lead to foot problems, like foot ulcers.

 If an ulcer forms, it can become infected.
 A serious infection could mean you need to have the foot or leg amputated.

 You can prevent these issues with proper foot care.
 Here are some steps you can take:

 - Keep your feet clean, dry, and protected from injury.